etas/SynCAN/README.md

 # SynCAN Dataset

-The goal of this dataset which we call SynCAN Dataset (Synthetic CAN Bus Data) is to provide a benchmark to evaluate and compare different CAN Intrusion Detection Systems (IDS) on different attack scenarios in the signal space.
+The goal of this dataset, which we call SynCAN Dataset (Synthetic CAN Bus Data), is to provide a benchmark to evaluate and compare different CAN Intrusion Detection Systems (IDS) on different attack scenarios in the signal space.
 It should be used to train an IDS in an unsupervised manner and evaluate its performance on normal an anomolous data.
 This data set was created as supplementary material for the paper (“To Appear”).

 ## Data Description